Graham Reid | | 7 min read

 Oh yeah, such a genius.

-Yet you never see much bout hm in magazines like Mojo out of Britain who are forever discovering obscure characters you never see anything on him.
+Yet you never see much about him in magazines like Mojo out of Britain who are forever discovering obscure characters.
 He seems to be out there on a limb of his own.

 Yeah, for him his influence is bigger than his output.
 He went through a fast change and didn't do that many full length solid albums, he didn't do too many albums where you can catalogue and explore his work.